Temara-Capstone/.github/README.md

 We are Temara from team C23-PS360, and this is our project repository.

-Our project combines technology from machine learning, android, and cloud computing to produce a mobile application based on mental health called temara
+Our project combines technology from machine learning, android, and cloud computing to produce a mobile application based on mental health called Temara

 ## Team Members
 | Name | Bangkit ID | GitHub | LinkedIn |